 Whilst in the air, pregnant travellers should drink plenty of water to avoid dehydration.
-Wear loose, plain clothing and slip on some compression socks, while they’re not particularly sexy, they’ll prevent swelling and leg cramps.
+Wear loose, plain clothing and slip on some compression socks, while they’re not particularly flattering, they’ll prevent swelling and leg cramps.

 What to do when you need medical attention overseas

 Your number one priority is to have your Australian medical notes with you everywhere you go, along with a contact number of your midwife in case of an emergency.